-- Test 19 days before the start of your period.
+- Start testing 19 days before your period begins.
 To figure out when that is, you’ll need to determine your cycle length and subtract 19 days from that number.
 (It might take you a whole cycle to count the length, and that’s totally okay.)

-- Test first thing in the morning, since that's when your urine is the most concentrated.
-You can test again in the afternoon or evening, but don't drink a lot of liquids beforehand — it will dilute your urine and may skew the results.
+- Don't drink a lot of liquids beforehand — it will dilute your urine and may skew the results.

 - Save the wrapper once you open the test — it has a chart you'll need later.

-- Pee into a cup, and then insert the absorbent end of the strip up until the “MAX” line (but not past it).
+- Collect your urine by peeing into a cup, and then insert the absorbent end of the strip up until the “MAX” line (but not past it).

 - Be sure to lay the test down so that it's flat, and read it after 5 minutes.
 If you wait 10 minutes, the results will be invalid.

-- You can also use it with the Modern Fertility App.
+- You can also use it with the Modern Fertility App — it's the perfect combo.
 The *free* Modern Fertility App works with our Ovulation Test to help you pinpoint your 2 most fertile days.
 It uses your camera to automatically scan and log your test so you can better predict your fertile window.
 Think of it like having a tiny fertility scientist in your pocket.

 - Don't stop at testing just once.
 We recommend testing for 11 days to get a sense of your LH pattern and when it typically surges.